Welcome to the Modern and Classical Languages Department at Saint Joseph’s University!

 |Students may elect to major or minor in:|

-In addition, we offer a major in French Studies and minors in Classical Humanities, Latin American Studies, and Linguistics.
+In addition, we offer a major in French Studies and minors in Classical Humanities, Ancient Studies, and Linguistics.
 Students may also take courses in Chinese, Japanese, and Russian.
 Information on Chinese, Japanese and Russian faculty can be found here.

 Our courses are by nature interdisciplinary, highlighting connections with fields as varied as history, fine arts, philosophy, gender studies, film studies, and the social and natural sciences.
 Students are thereby encouraged to relate their work in our classrooms to other areas of study.
 Many of our majors opt to complement their language studies with a double major or a minor in disciplines such as political science, international relations, English, math, psychology, business, or fine arts.
 Thanks to a program developed in conjunction with the Department of Education, future teachers can obtain certification in secondary education for French, German, Latin and Spanish.